Owatonna ConferencePage address: http://sbs.mnsu.edu/psych/midwestern_conference.html

 - Professional psychologists can obtain continuing education credits (CEUs) through the Minnesota Board of Psychology.

 - Professionals can obtain CEUs for attending only on Friday (no CEUs are offered for the Thursday afternoon events).
 The registration form can be found on page 4 of the registration packet.
-Registration forms and payment will need to be sent to the address on the registration form – online registration and payment is unfortunately not available.
+You can also register online.

 For More Information

-If you have any questions, please contact the MCPP coordinator, Dr. Jeffrey Buchanan, at 507-389-5824 or at email@example.com.
+If you have any questions, please contact the MCPP coordinator, Dr. Eric Sprankle, at 507-389-5825 or at firstname.lastname@example.org.